At a Glance

 - Other info: Flexible hours, including weekends and holidays, and a commitment to diversity in the workplace.

-Contact: HR Recruitment (recruitment@fotawildlife.ie) Sector: Animal Care Type: Paid Contract type: Full-time Salary: TBA
+Closing date for applications: 12 September 2025.
+Contact: HR Recruitment (recruitment@fotawildlife.ie).
+Sector: Animal Care.
+Type: Paid.
+Contract type: Full-time.
+Salary: TBA.

 Responsibilities

-- Ensure the health, condition and behaviour of the animals are closely monitored and maintained to the highest standards, taking preventative or remedial action in liaison with the Senior Section staff as necessary, keeping all relevant records as required.
+- Ensure the health, condition and behaviour of the animals are closely monitored and maintained to the highest standards, taking preventative or remedial action in liaison with the Senior Section staff, and keeping all relevant records as required.

-- Ensure up-to-date knowledge and understanding relevant to the section, utilising all available resources and making recommendations for change and improvement through the appropriate channels.
+- Maintain up-to-date knowledge relevant to the section, utilise available resources, and make recommendations for change and improvement through appropriate channels.

-- Work closely with the veterinary personnel regarding all aspects of animal health care, including assisting with the capture and restraint of all species and being involved with implementation of preventative medicine programmes as required.
+- Work with veterinary personnel on all aspects of animal health care, including assisting with capture and restraint of all species and supporting preventative medicine programmes as required.

-- Works with the Senior Section staff to develop the operant conditioning programme and can train to a level to include various completed behaviours.
+- Develop the operant conditioning programme with the Senior Section staff and train to a level that includes various completed behaviours.

-- Works with the Senior Section staff to develop the provision of enrichment to stimulate the animals physically and psychologically.
+- Develop provision of enrichment to stimulate animals physically and psychologically.

-- Ensure that Fota Wildlife Park’s policies and procedures are always followed and ensuring the correct adherence of Health and Safety compliant practices and where appropriate the implementation of new safe working practices with approval of senior line managers.
+- Ensure Park policies and procedures are followed, and uphold Health and Safety practices; implement new safe working practices with approval from senior line managers where appropriate.

-- Work with Fota Wildlife Park’s Education Department to facilitate educational programs.
+- Collaborate with the Education Department to facilitate educational programs.

-- Able to work a flexible schedule, which will include some holidays, occasionally evenings and early mornings.
+- Be able to work a flexible schedule, including some holidays, occasional evenings and early mornings.

-- Have a good working knowledge of Microsoft software products as well as a working knowledge of ZIMS.
+- Have a good working knowledge of Microsoft software and a working knowledge of ZIMS.

-- Must be able to travel large areas of Fota Wildlife Park as needed.
+- Be able to travel across large areas of Fota Wildlife Park as needed.

 Minimum Qualifications

-- Has a substantial experience of zoological animal management, with at least four years relevant experience in a BIAZA/EAZA or similarly accredited facility.
+- Substantial experience in zoological animal management, with at least four years in a BIAZA/EAZA or similarly accredited facility.

-- Possess a comprehensive understanding of Health & Safety as it applies in a zoological setting and be proficient in the use of IT systems including ZIMS.
+- Comprehensive understanding of Health & Safety as applied in a zoological setting and proficiency in IT systems including ZIMS.

-- This is a physically demanding position so candidates must have a good level of physical fitness.
+- This is a physically demanding role; candidates must have good physical fitness.

-- Be fluent in both written and spoken English and where appropriate must have an approved permit to work in Ireland.
+- Fluent in written and spoken English; must have an approved permit to work in Ireland where applicable.

-- The role will require working alternate weekends (Saturdays & Sundays) and some public holidays.
+- Role involves working alternate weekends (Saturdays and Sundays) and some public holidays.

-The responsibilities outlined above are not exhaustive list and may be subject to change.
-Additional duties may be assigned as required to meet the evolving needs of the organisation.
+The responsibilities outlined are not exhaustive and may be subject to change.
+Additional duties may be assigned to meet the needs of the organisation.

 Ranger employer: British and Irish Association of Zoos and Aquariums (BIAZA)